tsoding/flag.h/README.md

 Inspired by Go's flag module: https://pkg.go.dev/flag

+> [!WARNING]
-**WARNING!
-The design of the library is not finished and may be a subject to change.**
+> The design of the library is not finished and may be a subject to change.

 ## Quick Start